mayfrost/guides/AUDIO.md

 `0 snd_usb_audio`
 `1 snd_hda_intel`

-4. Select from the above and put them in the order you want in the file __/etc/modprobe.d/alsa-base.conf__, by assigning an index from -2 to 2, making the preferred output the lowest number.
+4. Select from the above and put them in the order you want in the file __/etc/modprobe.d/alsa-base.conf__, by assigning an index from -2 to 2, marking the preferred device as the lowest number.

 As an example if you have two devices and want the one that says usb because that is your headphone, on __/etc/modprobe.d/alsa-base.conf__ you will put:
 `options snd_usb_audio enable=1 index=0`